-129 Australian Government Productivity Commission, Competition in the Australian Financial System Draft Report, 561 recommendation that all employees without an existing super account be defaulted into one of a ten funds from a "best in show" list.
+The first group of recommendations conrecommendation that all employees without an existing super account be defaulted into one of a ten funds from a "best in show" list.
 Such a policy will whittle down the available superannuation fund options.
 A fund not on the "best in show" list will likely see their inflows of new members all but cease, costing them the economies of scale that come with a large member-base.
-The report identifies that competition needs to be maintained throughout the selection process, however the very process itself is antithetical to the promotion of competition.
+The report identifies that competition